KOSASIH/PromoteOneself/README.md

 Signs with a type of 'update' have the same use as the */prom update [target]* command, where the third line of the sign is mandatory and represents the name of the target to progress to if the player has achieved all the necessary aims.

-Signs with a type of 'points' have the same use as the */posset set player <player-name> points add <amount>* command, where the name of the player clicking the sign is the player-name and the third line of the sign is the amount of points to add.
+Signs with a type of 'points' have the same use as the */posset set player &lt;player-name&gt; points add &lt;amount&gt;* command, where the name of the player clicking the sign is the player-name and the third line of the sign is the amount of points to add.

 Signs with a type of 'target' set the player's target to the one specified by the third line of the sign.